tonyYSaliba/Software-Fault-Injector/README.md

 ## About The Project

-### Project: Software Fault Injector with advanced Operating Systems capabilities
+### Software Fault Injector with advanced Operating Systems capabilities
 #### Problem Definition
 Hardware failures can introduce errors due to several kinds of faults that can affect the software during its execution.
 While it is quite easy to study the effect of the fault at hardware level, it is far